Small business spotlight: Smarter web design with Rock Candy Media

 I was on the publishing track as a magazine journalism major and had an "accidental job" in sales, selling commercial printing to business owners and CMOs at both small and big Austin-based companies.
 Before I knew it, I was selling $2 million a year.
 However, in terms of personal gratification, I knew in the back of my head I wanted to be like my dad and be my own boss.
 So I challenged myself to not get too comfortable, as I knew the later I did it (took the leap to go on my own) the less likely I was going to.

 Through my six- or seven-year sales gig, I learned not everyone wants to go to a job interview every day like I do.
 Call me sheltered.
-I look back and am eternally grateful to Dan Brannon at American Printing & Mailing for giving a little unknown twenty-year old like me a chance in sales without prior experience.
+I look back and am eternally grateful to Dan Brannon at American Printing & Mailing for giving a little unknown 20-year-old like me a chance in sales without prior experience.